Kunter-Bunt/Marius-Wodtke-Blog/content/post/servicebus/webjob/index.md

 Back to the Functions.cs code, the `ServiceBusTriggerAttribute` decorates the real parameter of the function `RemoteExecutionContext message`. `RemoteExecutionContext` is part of the `Microsoft.Xrm.Sdk` namespace and is the object we passed to the Service Bus, the WebJobs SDK will automatically deserialize it.

 > **_IMPORTANT:_** **If you followed the first post exactly, you will receive an error here**.
 This is because Newtonsoft.JSON refuses to deserialize `RemoteExecutionContext`.
 There is a simple solution to this: Change the _Message Format_ to ".NETBinary", this format will be deserialized.
 If it needs to be JSON for some reason you can skip the automatic deserialization by specifying message as string (`string message`) and then deserializing yourself.
 The JavaScriptSerializer does work, but is exclusive to .NET Framework.
+(Check [the post about plain console processing](/post/servicebus/exporting-events) for a working JSON solution)

 ## Setting up the App Service
 I will do this via the Azure Portal, after all if you do something in Azure the first time around, its the easiest way to achieve a result quickly.